 As a British Egyptian artist, Eldars' work examines and conceptualises social-political, cultural and environmental issues which she makes using different techniques and materials.
-Place and identity, fragility of the landscape and of the human beings within a landscape, the refugee crisis in particular resonates and she has been making works in both 2 and 3d that address these charged issues that resonate with some of her own personal experiences of turmoil in the middle East and work with charities helping refugees.
+Place and identity, displacement, fragility of the landscape and of the human beings within a landscape are areas of enquiry that she responds too.
+She has been making works in both 2 and 3d that address these charged issues which resonate with some of her own personal experiences.

 Eldars also paints large seascapes and landscapes, these important spaces, under threat at times and sanctuaries at other times particularly in an escalating migrant and refugee crisis.
 As a diver too, Eldars sees firsthand the devastation pollution is being done to our seas.
 These landscapes allows her to express feelings and emotions freely and impulsively, telling stories with bold messy shapes, lines, and bright vivid colours.

 Her work is physical, material and energetic, with deliberate strokes and mark making, abstracting and transporting her emotions and thoughts onto paper, canvas or installations investigating cultural, social and environmental issues.
 Influenced by her upbringing in Egypt, her love for the Red Sea as well as the Kentish countryside, where she is currently living.

 Over 30 years, Eldars has worked in the creative and graphic design industries.
 Since 2015, her focus has been on her visual arts practice.
 She is a member of Sevenoaks Visual Arts Forum (SVAF), exhibited at the Kaleidoscope Gallery in Sevenoaks, No Format Gallery in Deptford as well as other exhibitions and events.
 Currently doing an MFA at London Metropole University.

 As a member of Jessops Farm Studios and gallery, Kent, an artist led space, she is involved with supporting artists and encourage art in the community, by organising shows, workshops, meetings and crits.

 For Southeast Communities Rail Partnership at Penshurst Station, Eldars was involved with transforming the he station shelter in to public art gallery space.
 As well as an exhibiting artist, she also project managed the planning and production process.